|10. Papers that quote this paper|

-In microeconomic terms, total consumption expenditure of one household is the sum, over a span of time and across all categories, of all varieties of goods and services purchased (i.e. price times quantity), where the quantity purchased depends on the consumption average dose times the number of consumption occasions (i.e. seized consumption opportunities).
+In microeconomic terms, total consumption expenditure of one household is the sum, over a span of time and across all categories, of the value (i.e. price times quantity) of all varieties of goods and services purchased, where the quantity purchased depends on the consumption average dose times the number of consumption occasions (i.e. seized consumption opportunities).
 Macroeconomic consumption is the sum of the consumption of all households, keeping into account that households are not independent from each other but rather communicate and co-variate.